VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > (on the write-side you may not need additional tiers), in which case
 > you could use an in memory queue to deliver your commands."

-> Greg Young - Conversation with the PnP team.
+> &mdash; Greg Young, conversation with the patterns and practices team

 # Impact on testing